 Get the Support You Need

 The decision to begin managing your elderly parent’s finances can take a toll on your stress levels.
 Be sure to seek the support that you need in order to prevent burnout.
-Dakota Home Care provides Lincoln home health services throughout the surrounding areas to help your parents with the other chores of daily living.
+Dakota Home Care provides help at home throughout many areas of North Dakota.
 An experienced registered nurse will visit their home to evaluate and assess their needs.
 We will work with you, your parents and the family to formulate and carry out a customized plan of care.
-Call us today at 701-663-5373 to learn more about how we can provide help at home for senior loved ones.
+Call us today at 701-663-5373 or contact us online to learn more about how we can provide help at home for senior loved ones.